domfarolino/algorithms/src/datastructures/BST/README.md

 in the average case; this means we won't have to perform any NULL checks in the beginning of our function before accessing things like `root->left` and `root->right`, since root will always be non-null.

-Now it's time to consider the edge case in which the root of the actual tree is NULL.
+Now it's time to consider the edge case in which the root of the actual tree is NULL (tree is empty).
 How can our algorithm handle this?
-We could of course add a NULL check at the beginning of our function but is a little wasteful since we'd only *need* to perform the NULL check the very first time, since we just saw that in the average case we'll always have a non-null root.
-The smart way to handle this is to cater to the edge case in the wrapper function `add` that calls the recursive `addHelper` algorithm with the private `root` variable.
-Here we can check to see if the actual tree's root is NULL or not, and either create the root for the first time or pass it off to our recursive algorithm.
+We could of course add a NULL check at the beginning of our function but is a little wasteful since we'd only *need* to perform this NULL check the very first time, since we just saw that in the average case we'll always be given a null-null root.
+The smart way to handle this is to cater to the edge case in the wrapper function, `add`, that calls the recursive `addHelper` algorithm with the private `root` variable.
+Here we're going to be dealing with the private `root` variable so we can check to see if the actual tree's `root` is NULL or not before passing it along.
+If it is NULL we can create the root, thus adding the very first node in the tree, and if it is't we can pass it along like we normally would.
 Yeah!
-We've successfully condensed our edge case handling logic so that we're not performing extraneous NULL checks when we don't have to.
+We've successfully condensed our edge case handling logic so we're not performing extraneous NULL checks when unnecessary.

 <a name="exists"></a>
 ### `void BST<T>::exists(T elem);`

-Stuff here

 <a name="exists-helper"></a>
 ### `void BST<T>::existsHelper(T elem, TreeNode<T> *root);`

+Stuff here

 <a name="remove"></a>
 ### `void BST<T>::remove(T elem);`